g0morra/wp-file-upload/readme.txt

 == Changelog ==

+= 3.2.1 =
+* removed 'form-field' class from admin table tr elements
+* corrected bug that was causing problems in uploadrole and uploaduser attributes when a username or role contained uppercase letters
+* uploadrole and uploaduser attributes logic modified; guests are allowed only if 'guests' word is included in the attribute
+* modifications to the download functionality script to be more robust
+* corrected bug that was not showing options below a line item of admin tables in Internet Explorer
+* several feature additions and bug fixes in Professional version

 = 3.2.0 =
 * added option in plugin's settings to relax CSS rules so that plugin inherits theme styling
 * modifications in html and css of editable subfolders feature to look better